Create a Trucking Business Plan

 One answer that addresses all three of these challenges is to partner with a reputable, flexible, non-recourse, invoice finance company like Riviera Finance.
 When Riviera purchases your invoices you get immediate cash (within 24 hours), guaranteed customer credit and a single online depository for all of your transactions whether you choose to finance them or not.

 Since 1969 Riviera has been providing trucking companies and other small business with non-recourse invoice financing services.
+Also known as truck factoring services.
 Non-recourse means that if your customer defaults on payment due to financial reasons, Riviera will not come back to you for the money.
 With 20 fully-staffed business development centers and 8 process centers across the United States and Canada, Riviera can provide the back-office support and single depository for the vital financial information that your company needs to operate efficiently and profitably for “all” for your accounts receivable.

 Transportation factoring allows you to get paid within 24 hours of submitting approved invoices while retaining the flexibility of financing only the invoices that you need to in order to build your cash reserves.
 Lastly, with our vast database of shippers we can often provide an instant credit decision, so you don’t have to worry about hauling freight for “at risk” shippers.